Leon-Sander/Local-Multimodal-AI-Chat/README.md

 ## Getting Started

-To get started with Local Multimodal AI Chat, cloen the repository and follow these simple steps:
+To get started with Local Multimodal AI Chat, clone the repository and follow these simple steps:

+1. **Upgrade pip**: pip install --upgrade pip

-1. **Installation**: run pip install -r requirements.txt
+2. **Install Requirements**: pip install -r requirements.txt

+   **Note:** in requirements_with_versions.txt I saved the versions of the requirements while creating this project, and in pip_freeze.txt is a complete freeze of the packages in the environment I used.
+So if you encounter errors due to newer versions, you might want to consider using one of those requirements files, or at least the versions for the packages which make problems.

+   **Windows Users:** The installation might differ a bit for you, if you encounter errors you can't solve, please open an Issue here on github.

-2. **Setting Up Local Models**: Download the models you want to implement.
+3. **Setting Up Local Models**: Download the models you want to implement.
 [Here](https://huggingface.co/mys/ggml_llava-v1.5-7b/tree/main) is the llava model I used for image chat (ggml-model-q5_k.gguf and mmproj-model-f16.gguf).
 And the [quantized mistral model](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) form TheBloke.

-3. **Customize config file**: Check the config file and change accordingly to the models you downloaded.
+4. **Customize config file**: Check the config file and change accordingly to the models you downloaded.

-4. **Enter command in terminal**: streamlit run app.py
+5. **Enter command in terminal**: streamlit run app.py